THE GREAT KIWI BEERFEST, HAMILTON 2020.

-All of the brewers were very happy to lean on the bar and start geeking out with beer-talk.
-You quickly learnt not to ask the backstory on the beer unless you were happy for your ear to be chewed for 15minutes, the enthusiasm for the craft apparent everywhere.
+All of the brewers were very happy to lean on the bar and start geeking out with beer talk.
+You quickly learnt not to ask the backstory on the beer unless you were happy for your ear to be chewed for 15 minutes, the enthusiasm for the craft apparent everywhere.

 There was a surprising level of chatter among groups of people taking the entire beer-tasting process rather seriously.
 Sure, one or two youngsters decided to rush the cheap taps and get as pissed as humanly possible, but on the whole, the vast majority of punters were there for the atmosphere and opening their minds and pallets to new tastes.

-Summer Thieves and their laid back groove had the young crowd on a whole new level of vibe, the audience making their way back over to the stage as soon as the band started playing.
+Summer Thieves and their laid-back groove had the young crowd on a whole new level of vibe, the audience making their way back over to the stage as soon as the band started playing.

-They brought their blankets to lay down on, with their beers in one hand and the other hand bouncing up and down to the mellow beat of their songs, they played the perfect music for kiwis on a hot day.
+They brought their blankets to lay down on, with their beers in one hand and the other hand bouncing up and down to the mellow beat of their songs, they played the perfect music for Kiwis on a hot day.

-A much heavier tone than the previous bands, Thieves incorporate a lot more heavy guitar and stronger bass riffs into their music.
+With a much heavier tone than the previous bands, Thieves incorporate a lot more heavy guitar and stronger bass riffs into their music.
 While not headbanging material, there is a strong rock element that lifts their music away from your traditional roots vibe.

 The live stage suits this band, the extreme volume and visuals make Summer Thieves a band you must see live to appreciate.

 Heading closer into the evening we had Sons of Zion hit the stage – the crowd going wild for one of the headline acts of the day.
-They’re a kiwi favourite for sure!
+They’re a Kiwi favourite for sure!
 They also sang my favourite from their album ‘Vantage Point’ ‘Leave With Me’ which was my first time hearing that live.

 I spoke with vocalist Rio backstage about performing here at ‘The Beer Fest’ being such a cool crowd along with it being a beautiful day to perform.
-Rio also mentioned about them heading to Wellington in a couple of weeks to kick off another great day of performing at Homegrown this year, that will be another one to not miss out on!
+Rio also mentioned them heading to Wellington in a couple of weeks to kick off another great day of performing at Homegrown this year, that will be another one to not miss out on!

 An exclusive little rumour between you and me; there is a new track just about to drop, so keep a lookout on their Instagram and Spotify soon – exciting!